 Sellers can promote their listings through OfferUp’s Promote and Promote Plus features.
 Promoting an item makes it appear within the first 50 listings in browse, category, and search results.

 Users can buy promotions for a fixed duration, for instance, two or seven days.
-Alternatively, sellers can buy so-called Bumps, which catapult an item to the top of a feed.
+Alternatively, sellers can purchase so-called Bumps, which catapult an item to the top of a feed.
 The listing will move down the feed with every new Bump bought by other sellers.

-For longer-lasting or ongoing promotions, sellers can opt into Promote Plus.
+For longer-lasting or ongoing promotions, sellers can also opt into Promote Plus.
 Promote Plus is a paid monthly subscription service that allows sellers to promote listings on a continuous basis.

 OfferUp offers two tiers, namely Plus-1 and Plus-5.
 Sellers can either promote one or five products at the same time for as long as they like.